GEOS-EUDR-RepoHub/gee_forest_agreement_layer/README.md

 ---
-> **Note:** Both scripts are designed to be modular and user-friendly, allowing you to reproduce analyses over custom regions of interest (ROIs) or polygons/points with minimal setup requirements.
+<span style="color:#1f77b4;">**Note:** Both scripts are designed to be modular and user-friendly, allowing you to reproduce analyses over custom regions of interest (ROIs) or polygons/points with minimal setup requirements.</span>
 ---

 ### 2. ROI Script